MalaceNathrack/ServerObjectsManager/README.md

 ## 📝 License

-This project is licensed under the **MIT License**.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.

 ```
-MIT License

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:
-...
+GNU AFFERO GENERAL PUBLIC LICENSE
+Version 3, 19 November 2007

+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU Affero General Public License as published
+by the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License
+along with this program.
+If not, see <https://www.gnu.org/licenses/>.
 ```

 ---

 ## 🎯 Future Improvements (TODO List)
 - [ ] Add **logging to a file** instead of just console output
-- [ ] Add **Linux** confirm project can be built on linux systems
+- [ ] Add **unit tests** to validate functions
 - [ ] Add **CLI arguments** (e.g., `--fix`, `--delete-all`)
+- [ ] Support **custom exclusions** for folder replication

 ---